dghuuloc/CS.Teach/LaTex/README.md

 # <p align="center"> Getting Started with LaTeX </p>
 ---

-## Document Formats and Layouts
+## The structure of a LaTeX document
 When starting a new blank project.
 The `\documentclass{article}` command specifies the document class.
-The second command `\usepackage[utf8]{inpuenc}` at this point.
+The second command `\usepackage[utf8]{inputenc}` at this point.
 It is related to how the TeX compiler expects input and processes characters.
 ```tex
 \documentclass[12pt, oneside, a4paper]{article}
 \usepackage[utf8]{inputenc}